-- (c) Identification of the GHG statement, including the period(s) it covers, and, if any information in that statement is not covered by the assurance practitioner's conclusion, clear identification of the information subject to assurance as well as the excluded information, together with a statement that the assurance practitioner has not performed any procedures with respect to the excluded information and, therefore, that no conclusion on it is expressed.
+- (d) Identification of the GHG statement, including the period(s) it covers, and, if any information in that statement is not covered by the assurance practitioner's conclusion, clear identification of the information subject to assurance as well as the excluded information, together with a statement that the assurance practitioner has not performed any procedures with respect to the excluded information and, therefore, that no conclusion on it is expressed.
 (Ref: Para.
-A120, A135) - (d) A description of the entity's responsibilities.
+A120, A135) - (e) A description of the entity's responsibilities.
 (Ref: Para.
-A35) - (e) A statement that GHG quantification is subject to inherent uncertainty.
+A35) - (f) A statement that GHG quantification is subject to inherent uncertainty.
 (Ref: Para.
-A54-A59) - (f) If the GHG statement includes emissions deductions that are covered by the assurance practitioner's conclusion, identification of those emissions deductions, and a statement of the assurance practitioner's responsibility with respect to them.
+A54-A59) - (g) If the GHG statement includes emissions deductions that are covered by the assurance practitioner's conclusion, identification of those emissions deductions, and a statement of the assurance practitioner's responsibility with respect to them.
 (Ref: Para.
-A136-A139) - (g) (i) Identification of the applicable criteria; - (ii) Identification of how those criteria can be accessed; - (iii) If those criteria are available only to specific intended users, or are relevant only to a specific purpose, a statement restricting the use of the assurance report to those intended users or that purpose; and (Ref: Para.
+A136-A139) - (h) (i) Identification of the applicable criteria; - (ii) Identification of how those criteria can be accessed; - (iii) If those criteria are available only to specific intended users, or are relevant only to a specific purpose, a statement alerting readers to this fact and that, as a result, the GHG statement may not be suitable for another purpose.
+The statement shall also restrict the use of the assurance report to those intended users or that purpose; and (Ref: Para.
 A140-A141) - (iv) If established criteria need to be supplemented by disclosures in the explanatory notes to the GHG statement for those criteria to be suitable, identification of the relevant note(s).
 (Ref: Para.
-A131) - (h) A description of the assurance practitioner's responsibility, including: - (i) A statement that the engagement was performed in accordance with ASAE 3410 Assurance Engagements on Greenhouse Gas Statements; and
+A131) - (i) [Deleted by the AUASB, see subparagraph Aus 76.1(i)]. - Aus 76.1(i) A statement that the firm of which the assurance practitioner is a member applies ASQC 1. - (j) [Deleted by the AUASB, see subparagraph Aus 76.2(j)]. - Aus 76.2(j) A statement that the assurance practitioner complies with relevant ethical requirements related to other assurance engagements.
+11 - (k) A description of the assurance practitioner's responsibility, including: - (i) A statement that the engagement was performed in accordance with ASAE 3410 Assurance Engagements on Greenhouse Gas Statements; and - (ii) An informative summary of the worked performed as a basis for the assurance practitioner's conclusion.
+In the case of a limited assurance engagement, an appreciation of the nature, timing, and extent of procedures performed is essential to understanding the assurance practitioner's conclusion.
+In a limited assurance engagement, the summary of the work performed shall state that: - The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement; and